 I can see how this would be useful in reassuring you that no fraudulent loans or credit cards had been opened in your name, and how if you ever had a black mark against your name you could find out who lodged it and thus go about getting it resolved.

-When I spoke to the development team recently it sounded like the beta test was a massive success and they were opening the floodgates recently – so If you want to join now, you can skip the cue and use the Captain FI WeMoney Review Sign up link here, to even score a $5 sign up bonus – or alternatively enter the following;
+When I spoke to the development team recently it sounded like the beta test was a massive success and they opened the floodgates – so If you want to join now, you can use the Captain FI WeMoney Review Sign up link here, to even score a $5 sign up bonus – or alternatively enter the following;

 WeMoney currently use a third party Identification service called RapidID, so all you need to do is provide the details of some form of photo ID (such as your Australian state drivers licence or Passport) to verify your account.

 After you have signed up and verified your account, you need to link it with some form of account.
 As mentioned earlier, you can integrate a heap of services

 - Transaction Accounts

 - Superannuation Accounts

 So here comes the scary part – you have to hand over your login details!
 I was on the fence with this for a while, but eventually gave it a go.
 This leads me to the next section…

 WeMoney has to get your information from somewhere, and unlike other budgeting apps where you can manually upload excel spreadsheets, they do this by directly reading your bank statements from within your account.
 I personally think WeMoney is safe for me to use or I wouldn’t have signed up and given them my personal financial details, but you will need to decide whether it is safe for your personal circumstances.

 Whilst WeMoney might quote some impressive technical nerd jargon to reassure you, such as…